logzly. Sticker Haven

 H2: Albums vs. Boxes

 • Albums are perfect for stickers you want on display or trade quickly.
-The clear sleeves protect the surface and let you flip through pages fast.
+The clear sleeves protect the surface and let you flip through pages fast; learn more about designing a perfect sticker album layout.

 • Boxes are great for bulk storage, especially for stickers you keep as a backup or that don’t fit standard sleeves.